There are two official measures of poverty issued annually by the

 have been in use since the 1960s, calculate poverty status

-by comparing a family’s or an individual’s cash
+by comparing a family’s or an individual’s cash income to their

-income to their poverty threshold.
-If a family’s
+poverty threshold.
+If a family’s total income

-family and every individual in it is considered in
+individual in it is considered in poverty.

 In 2011, the Census Bureau issued a paper that laid groundwork